 - other businesses that primarily sell food to the public

 Discount and big box stores

-Discount and big box stores can only open for in-person shopping for:
+Discount and big box stores can only open for in-person shopping at a maximum capacity of 25% for:

 - grocery items